What Can the Semantic Web Do For Marketers?

 - Informational: This is the widest category of the three.
 These users are looking for information on a topic.
 However, they could be anywhere in the sales funnel from awareness to research to deciding, so you’ll have to devise a keyword strategy to target each each step.

 - Transaction: These users are the moneymakers.
-They’re actively looking for a page that will allow them to make a purchase, create an account, sign up for an email list, or however you measure your conversions.
+They’re actively looking for a page that will allow them to make a purchase, create an account, sign up for an email list, who however you measure your conversions.

 Providing pages that match intent to content will optimize your marketing in two directions: